 - Academic Credit: 2 semester credit units (equivalent to 3 quarter units)

-- Total Cost: $2,710 (including all meals, accommodation, tuition, instruction, equipment and field trips)
+- Total Cost: US$2,710 (including all meals, accommodation, tuition, instruction, equipment and field trips)

 - Course Type: Experimental Archaeology